Special Admission using ACCUPLACER

 - Your current address with postal code and phone number

-- The results for each section are shown as a score out of 120.
+- The results for each section are shown as a score between 200 and 300.
 The score you receive is not a percentage.

 - Your ACCUPLACER test is administered in a Sask Polytech Test Centres.
 You must read all of the Test Centre information about test taking and test day responsibilities in advance of your test.